 Attention, retention!

 This is perhaps the biggest challenge that apps looking to implement in-app purchases are facing today.
-You want to monetize your app via IAPs and you definitely want to capitalize on a new user as soon as possible, but trying to sell them something five minutes after they have installed your app might appear a tad too pushy and “salesy”, which users often don’t appreciate.
+You want to monetize your app via IAPs and you want to capitalize on a new user as soon as possible, but trying to sell them something five minutes after they have installed your app might appear a tad too pushy and “salesy”, which users rarely appreciate.

-Fortunately, the mobile industry is changing and many are recognizing the value of long-term retention over monetization and immediate cashing-in on a new user.
-After all, what would you choose yourself – a user who makes one or two purchases but then churns because they failed to see your app’s value and develop habits around it (arguably app retention’s primary goal) or a user who has a longer discovery period and takes a bigger upfront investment on your side but then turns into a habitual user who will make regular purchases for months and even years to come?
+Fortunately, the mobile industry is changing and many are recognizing the value of long-term retention over monetization and the immediate cashing-in on a new user.
+After all, what would you choose yourself: a user who makes one or two purchases but then churns because they’ve failed to see your app’s value and develop habits around it (arguably mobile retention’s primary goal) or a user who has a longer discovery period and takes a bigger upfront investment on your side but then turns into a habitual user who will make regular purchases for months and even years to come?
 Let’s say that was a rhetorical question.

 Of course, mastering retention is no easy task as it requires a considerable investment and it takes time for substantial results to become apparent.
 But fear not, we’ve got you covered.
 Check out our guide to mobile app retention and learn everything you need to know about how to retain and engage users long-term.